-If you’ve ever wondered how to increase traffic, gain followers, and keep readers on your blog, here are nine easy steps you can take right now to make your blog a better experience for your readers.
+If you’ve ever wondered how to increase traffic, gain followers and keep readers on your blog, here are nine easy steps you can take right now to do so!

 Word verification discourages comments.
 If you want comments and engaged readers, make it easy for them to communicate and share their thoughts with you – you’ll be surprised what you learn! :) If you’re worried about trolls or spam, just turn on comment moderation.
 No comment will be posted without your approval.